-The “Smartphone for Snapdragon Insiders” is meant to showcase all of Qualcomm’s software features that integrate with Qualcomm’s hardware.
+The “smartphone snapdragon insiders 144hzlowengadget” is meant to showcase all of Qualcomm’s software features that integrate with Qualcomm’s hardware.
 The smartphone will be manufactured, marketed and sold by Asus and will be available sometime in August in China, US, Germany, UK, Japan, South Korea and India.

 With major phone makers like Apple, Google and (at least in some regions) Samsung building their processors, Qualcomm’s premium Snapdragon processors are facing tougher competition than ever.
 However, there are still some companies that still need these chipsets, ASUS being a notable example.
 ROG phones from the Taiwanese electronics giant have advanced components aimed at the most demanding mobile users and gamers.